-The Department of Communities values family and foster carers and the fundamental role they play in the care of children – we are partners in care and we need to work together.
+The Department of Communities (Communities) values family and foster carers and the fundamental role they play in the care of children – we are partners in care and we need to work together.

 Providing family and foster carers with the right support, at the right time and for the right reason, will bring about the best outcomes for children in care.